bw-math/bw-math/source/assignments/projects/03_ESTIMATION_I.rst

     e.
 The sample standard deviation of a Roman Emperor's reign length.

 4. Compare the answers to *#2a* and *#2b*.
 What do these two answers tell you about the skew of this distribution?
 Interpret the skew in terms of Roman Emperors and the length of their reign, i.e. what does the skew tell you about Roman Emperor's and the length of their reigns?
+Save your answer in the :ref:`docstring <python_docstring>`.

 5. Construct a relative frequency histogram and a cumulative relative frequency using 10 classes for this sample of data.
 Label the code for creating the plots with a comment.
 What type of distribution shape does this dataset have?
 Does this agree with your answer to *#4*?
 Explain.
+Save your answer in the :ref:`docstring <python_docstring>`.

 6. Construct a boxplot for this sample of data.
 Label the code for creating the plot with a comment.
 Based on the boxplot, are there any potential outliers in this dataset?
 Are the outliers Emperors who had long rules or short rules?
+Save your answer in the :ref:`docstring <python_docstring>`.

 6. Find the coefficient of variation for this dataset.
 What does this statistic tell you about the distribution?
 Interpret the coefficient of variation in terms of Roman Emperors  and the length of their reign.
+Save your answer in the :ref:`docstring <python_docstring>`.

-7. Summarize the conclusions you can draw about Roman Emperors and the length of their reign.
+7. Summarize the conclusions you can draw about Roman Emperors and the length of their reign in your :ref:`docstring <python_docstring>`.
 Answer the following questions in your summary.

     a.
 What percentage of Roman Emperors had reigns longer than 30 years?

     b.
 What percentage of Roman Emperors had reigns shorter than 1 year?

     c.
 Interpret the results of *#a* and *#b*.
 What does this tell you about the distribution of Roman Emperors?

+8. Based on the graphs and descriptive statistics calculated in the previous problems, write a few sentences in the :ref:`docstring <python_docstring>` describing what the distribution of Roman Emperor reigns tells us about the Roman state.

 .. _project_three_dataset: